-Twenty one years ago in a city that was then still colorful and bustling with life, there lived a little girl.
+Twenty-one years ago in a city that was then still colorful and bustling with life, there lived a little girl.
 Truthfully, that girl didn’t know much about the city.
-She lived in a safe bubble that included her home, her bestfriend’s.
-The fruit place across their home.
+She lived in a safe bubble that included her home, her best friend’s.
+The fruit place across from it.
 Her school and the beach.
 Like any other girl, she was always accompanied by an adult.
 And even during those times where she was around other children she had nothing to say to anyone.
 Her eyes were the only feature she used to express her feelings and needs.
 Day in, day out.
 She noticed the colors everywhere.
-The sky, the peach and watermelon.
+The sky, the peach, and the watermelon.
 The grass and the ocean.
 Nature and colors were the first hints of magic she encountered in her early years.
 Then came the smells.
-She was addicted to the smell of chocolate chip and mint cookies.
+She was addicted to the smell of chocolate chips and mint cookies.
 There was something about that smell that made her so happy in that way only little girls could be.
 More magic unfolded through time.
-She discovered a pile of books in her dad’s room one day, she was learning to read so those words seemed like a big, exciting mystery to her.
-Her small hands and wide eyes skimmed the pages trying to make sense of they said.
-She’s smell those books and touch the words, some of them were inked and those were letters, some of them were printed.
+She discovered a pile of books in her dad’s room one day, she was just learning to read so those words seemed like a big, exciting mystery to her.
+Her small hands and wide eyes skimmed the pages trying to make sense of what they said.
+She’d smell those books and touch the words, some of them were inked and some of them were printed.
 She couldn’t wait to be able to read them all.
 She wanted to read them all.
 It wasn’t long before she indeed read each and every book her dad had.
 Her favorites were one of crime.
 She was a kid, it was majorly inappropriate, but she inhaled those books and shifted through them so fast.
 Being outside didn’t interest her anymore, because there were monsters outside.
 It was safe in her room with her father’s books.
 As she grew older her interests didn’t change.
 All she wanted to do was read.
 More words, more pages, more books.
 More, more, more.
 One day, she started a new book written by that woman whose books she always read and re-read.
-All it took was a short research to find out more about her.
+All it took was a quick research to find out more about her.
 The woman who left her old life behind in her quest for more.
 Her inspiration.
-The little girl fell in love with books, dust and ancient things. she dreamt of being an archeologist, digging up the lives of those who are long gone, and maybe finding herself in the process, but life had other plans, as it always does.
+The little girl fell in love with books, dust, and ancient things. she dreamt of being an archeologist, digging up the lives of those who are long gone, and maybe finding herself in the process, but life had other plans, as it always does.